mlin2/InstrumentationServer/README.md

 cd InstrumentationServer
 ```
 Create a config.ini:
 The instrumentation server needs a file named config.ini in the project root folder.
+Please use absolute paths.
 This is an example of what the config file must include:

 ```ini
 [URL]